BruceZu/broken_colored_glass/docker/README.md

 Once the PROJ is up a pop window will appear with the login page
     'https://localhost:8444/proj/login'
-Login with admin user name: spuser and password: test123 Google-Chrome and Firfox will be tried in turn.
+Login with admin user name: defaultuser and password: xxxxxx Google-Chrome and Firfox will be tried in turn.

 ##  Update HTML/CSS/JS file, reload the page to see the effective result.